jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 ### 2 Interpretation
 In this Act, unless the context otherwise requires,—
-  - **aerodrome** means any defined area of land or water intended or designed to be used either wholly or partly for the landing, departure, movement, and servicing of aircraft; and includes any buildings, installations, roads, and equipment on or adjacent to any such area used in connection with the aerodrome or its administration; and also includes any defined air space required for the safe operation of aircraft using the aerodrome; and also includes a military airfield
-  - **airport authority** has the same meaning as in the Airport Authorities Act 1966
   - **Chief Surveyor** means the Chief Surveyor appointed for the land district in which is situated any land to be dealt with under this Act; and includes his deputy
   - **common marine and coastal area** has the meaning given in section 9(1) of the Marine and Coastal Area (Takutai Moana) Act 2011
   - **construction** and , in relation to a work, include the establishment, constitution, operation, maintenance and undertaking of the work; and and have corresponding meanings